Jennifer TaylorRUNVAN® AMBASSADOR

-Take us back to the first time you ran in the Vancouver Marathon, Half Marathon, 8KM, Granville Island Turkey Trot, Fall Classic or your first race.
+Take us back to your first BMO Vancouver Marathon.
 What was it like?
 How long ago was it?
 What do you think has changed since then in the Vancouver running scene?

-My first Vancouver Marathon was 2009- I had moved to Vancouver (from southern Ontario) about 6 months before hand.
+My first BMO Vancouver Marathon was 2009 – I had moved to Vancouver from southern Ontario about 6 months beforehand.
 I remember it was a very warm day, and I wondered where this “moderate temperature” I had heard so much about was.
 That was on the old course… I think one of the major changes on the Vancouver running scene is the full realization of the opportunity to establish truly beautiful, destination runs here.
 Runs here are attracting people from all over the world!